eminmtas/aligned_layer_tendermint/README.md

 ```

 The transaction is structured as a JSON containing metadata and a set of **messages**.
 A message contains the fully-qualified name of the method that should handle it, and it's parameters.

-Custom modules define a message service (through a proto file) containing handlers which are then registered in the app builder.
-Each module also defines a `Keeper` which encapsulates module state, tipically through a `KvStore`.

 ```json
 {